-Help underprivileged communities
+Help teach underprivileged

-in Cape Town by teaching
+communities in Cape Town

 From planning lessons through to teaching your very own class!

-- Selected dates
+- Selected Sunday start dates

-- Selected dates
+- Selected Sunday start dates

 South Africa teaching volunteers